 Why is OCR important to contract management?

-If the point of contract management software is to save time and costs by digitalizing the processes of storing, locating, and monitoring contracts, that software needs to be better – and faster – at sifting through those contracts than humans.
-Knowing what a challenge this can be for computers, you can see the crucial ways OCR bridges that gap in several key areas:
+If the point of contract management software is to save time and money by digitizing the processes of storing, locating, and monitoring contracts, that software needs to be better – and faster – at sifting through those contracts than humans.
+Knowing what a challenge this can be for computers, you can see the crucial ways OCR bridges that gap in several key areas.

-Speed – Once a contract repository is digitalized, contract administrators need to be able to sift and search through high volumes of information – often scanned from hard copies – efficiently.
+Speed.
+Once a contract repository is digitized, contract managers need to be able to sift and search through high volumes of information – often scanned from hard copies – efficiently.
 Sophisticated OCR enables computer software to locate and pinpoint details from party names to renewal dates instantly, with the click of a button.

-Agility – Contract systems are messy.
+Agility.
+Contract systems are messy.
 Protocol changes over time, hard drafts get revised and distributed, and multiple versions of the same contract proliferate.
-Contract management software must be able to consistently read a diversity of documents and field types (such as names, dates, boilerplate text) – not to mention, different fonts and handwritings – so that contract administrators can access the information they need in a standardized, streamlined fashion.
+Contract management software must be able to consistently read a diversity of documents and field types (such as names, dates, boilerplate text) – not to mention, different fonts and handwriting – so that contract administrators can access the information they need in a standardized, streamlined fashion.

-Accuracy – When it comes to contracts, the devil is in the details.
+Accuracy.
+When it comes to contracts, the devil is in the details.
 Missing a renewal date or failing to comply with certain stipulations can cost your business vast amounts of time and money, making attention to detail paramount.
 But if your computer can't read the renewal dates on old contracts, how can you keep up?
-Fortunately, using contract management software with OCR can help improve accuracy on many fronts.
+Fortunately, using contract management software with OCR can help improve accuracy on various fronts.

 From improving accuracy to enhancing efficiency, there’s more to OCR than meets the eye.